seapagan/uprn-mangle/README.md

      the database: `python manage.py import_uprn`

 Part 3 above can take a good long time and memory.
-I recommend you close any applications you are not using and even reboot your system before starting.
+I recommend you close any applications you are not using and reboot your system before starting.
 If you are developing remotely using VSCode Remote SSH or similar, close VSCode and run from a plain terminal.

 ## Setup and run the Backend